suryarajendhran/scholared-landing/content/pages/pricing.md

           You can always cancel your subscription and you will be refunded on a pro-rata basis.
 But future applications for subscription will be considered with lower priority.
-      - question: How is our privacy ensured?
+      - question: How is my privacy ensured?
         answer: >
           Given that our primary target market is tech startups/companies, we understand your need to protect your identity.
 Right from the media to